 Teachers utilize a wide variety of assessments from traditional tests, quizzes and homework to projects and performance assessments, as well as formative assessments, such as check-ins, warm-ups, entrance/exit tickets, rubrics, and so much more.
 Data from teacher-created assessments have the greatest impact on how students move through school.
 These data are to mainly used to inform day-to-day instructional decisions.

 These assessments are considered part of our universal screening tool to identify students whose achievement is very far above or below expectations.
 The reason for this identification is so that teams of professionals can convene to discuss ways to assist students in learning or to create enrichment plans.
 The advantage of these assessments is the ability to compare student achievement to norms across OSSU schools.
 When we can compare student achievement across schools, it allows us the ability to analyze differences in program performance, which helps improve offerings for all students.

-Students in Vermont take the SBAC in reading, writing and mathematics, as well as the NECAP in science.
+Students in Vermont take the SBAC in reading, writing and mathematics, as well as the NGSS in science.
 These tests give a broad view of each student’s progression relative to the Common Core (CCSS) and/or Next Generation Science Standards (NGSS).
-The SBAC is given once a year, in the spring, in grades 3 through 8 and 11.
+The SBAC is given once a year, in the spring, in grades 3 through 9.
 The big advantage for a school system with these assessments is the fact that they are given to all students across the state.
 This allows us to compare our performance to well-established norms, so that we can look for opportunities to improve our programming.

 Student Participation & Results

 Students are expected to participate in local and state assessments to the maximum extent possible.
 OSSU has developed guidelines for student assessment participation and accommodations.

 Families who reside within OSSU boundaries and have students who are homeschooled should contact their town school to learn more about assessment opportunities.